rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 2. **Idempotency** - generate DROP with IF EXISTS for every CREATE to re-run the scripts as many times as needed.
 3. **No** "*USE [db name]*" - it is [not supported by AZ SQL](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/use-transact-sql) and will get in the way if you need to re-create objects there.
 4. **Minimalism** - generate scripts only for what you need.
 Any extra code or comments will get in the way.
-5. **One file per DB object**: the granularity level required to produce meaningful diffs.
+5. **One file per DB object** - the granularity level required to produce meaningful diffs.

-We committed the very first output of the script generator to Git, one repo per DB.
-After that, we combined all scripts under a single SSMS solution, one DB per project.
+We committed the very first output of the script generator to Git, one database per repo.
+After that, we combined all scripts under a single SSMS solution, one project per DB.
 That gave us the full power of SSMS UI with tracking of all code changes in Git.

 #### Search strategies